Beyond The Scream of Edvard Munch, into Reflections on Identity

 As I read in a recent article on “The Scream” from the London Institute of Contemporary Christianity, we seek “an identity that gives us a unique sense of belonging and a connection to others.
 Knowing this, in modern life, truly sets us free.”

-I write contemporary thriller/suspense fiction.
-"Mystical Circles" is psychological suspense and "A Passionate Spirit" is a paranormal thriller.
-Both are available as paperbacks and as ebooks.
-To buy signed copies, go to my website www.scskillman.co.uk where you can order either or both using a secure PayPal link.
+I write suspense and paranormal fiction: "Mystical Circles" (psychological suspense) and "A Passionate Spirit" (paranormal thriller).
 I've also published a short non-fiction book "Perilous Path: A Writer's Journey", full of helpful tips, insights and reminders for writers.
+Find all my books here: https://www.amazon.co.uk/S.-C.-Skillman/e/B004CY5GKE

 View all posts by scskillman